-43.-(1) No objection may be raised to the qualification of any person voting at a general

-(2) Any such objection must be referred to the chairman of the meeting, whose decision is final
+- 43. (1) No objection may be raised to the qualification of any person voting at a general meeting except at the meeting or adjourned meeting at which the vote objected to is tendered, and every vote not disallowed at the meeting is valid. - (2) Any such objection must be referred to the chairman of the meeting, whose decision is final.